 Description: TC will complete their section of the Weekly Evaluation and Reflection Document and then have the CT complete their portion.
 Each should sign and then the TC should send the document to both their CT and CE by the following Monday of the week of reflection.

 Description: TC will use the Self-Assessment Instrument, observation feedback and self-reflection to identify priority goals.

 Student Voice Survey

 Description: TC will implement the student voice survey located on the CED 499 Blackboard site in one of their classes near the latter part of their placement.
 TC will use either the elementary survey (grades 3 through 5) or middle/high survey (grades 6 -12) depending on the grade level being taught and will submit summary of student feedback to the Professional Education Services Office.

 Virtual Meeting with Classmates

-Description: US will facilitate three virtual group meetings among assigned TCs; once prior to midterm and two after midterm.
+Description: CE will facilitate three virtual group meetings among assigned TCs; once prior to midterm and two after midterm.
 Discussion topics for each virtual meeting will address the following topics: 1) Data collection and interpretation for student interventions; 2) Classroom management; and 3) Differentiation of instruction and assessment.